terryg/rideside.net/sites/all/modules/google_analytics/README.txt

 The default is set to "Add to every page except the listed pages".
 By default the following pages are listed for exclusion:

-admin*
-user*
+admin
+admin/*
+user/*/*
 node/add*
 node/*/*

 These defaults are changeable by the website administrator or any other user with 'administer google analytics' permission.

 Like the blocks visibility settings in Drupal core, there is now a choice for "Add if the following PHP code returns TRUE."
 Sample PHP snippets